Can Poor Posture Really Cause Back and Neck Pain?

 But how do you know which activities are contributing to your poor posture and causing you pain?
 The clues are usually fairly easy to spot once you know what you’re looking for.
 For instance, the pain in your neck or back may be worse at some times during the day than at others, or it may come and go with changes in your body position.
 If you experience fatigue or pain when you first wake up in the morning or after you’ve been sitting at your desk for a couple of hours, it might be time for a new mattress or new office furniture.

 The good news is that once you become aware of the activities that are contributing to your posture problems and pain, most can be fixed relatively easily, with no need for either medication or surgery.
-Learn to recognize when you’re hunching over your computer, slouching in your chair or craning your neck to look at your mobile phone.
+Learn to recognise when you’re hunching over your computer, slouching in your chair or craning your neck to look at your mobile phone.
 Then sit up straight, aligning your hips, shoulders and ears in one vertical line.

 Sometimes, however, the solution is not so simple—especially when poor posture has caused structural changes in the spine and neck.
 In these cases, a chiropractor can help by designing posture correction and spinal rehabilitation programs to restore the spine’s normal curvature.
-These programs will usually involve a combination of mechanical techniques that actively remodel the spine (including the use of braces and molding blocks), exercises and stretches that strengthen postural muscles and restore range of motion, and lifestyle changes to address the root causes.
+These programs will usually involve a combination of mechanical techniques that actively remodel the spine (including the use of braces and moulding blocks), exercises and stretches that strengthen postural muscles and restore range of motion, and lifestyle changes to address the root causes.

-As experts in chiropractic care, our doctors are specially trained to recognize and correct postural problems.
+As experts in chiropractic care, our doctors are specially trained to recognise and correct postural problems.
 If you’re suffering from neck or back pain and suspect that your posture may be at least partially to blame, call or visit our clinics today.